Guidelines For Boaters - The Dos & Don'ts

 - assist any boat in distress.

-- slow down when passing dredgers or water areas where divers
+- slow down when passing dredgers or water areas where divers may be working.

 - slow down when making sharp turns or in bad weather.